naomijub/presidential-campaing/README.md

 ```

 ### The implementation
-The basic key concept of this algorithm is the population that in this case is a `Vec<Gene>` and implement the trait `Evolution` for `Vec<Gene>`.
-The trait `Evolution` is responsable for the main caculation in this code base which is `population.mutate().crossing_over().recalculate_fitness().get_best`.
-The function `mutate` gently mutates the reasonable best `Gene`s by swapping two element of its "gene streams". `crossing_over` is responsable for selecting the current best, inserting it in the next population and then for each other element in the vector it chooses the best fitted element between 15 elements of the gene stream. `recalculate_fitness` recalculates the fitness for each `Gene`.
+The basic key concept of this algorithm is the population that in this case is a `Vec<Route>` and implement the trait `Evolution` for `Vec<Route>`.
+The trait `Evolution` is responsable for the main caculation in this code base which is `population.crossing_over().recalculate_fitness().mutate().recalculate_fitness().get_best`.
+The function `mutate` gently mutates the reasonable best `Route`s by swapping two element of its "gene streams". `crossing_over` is responsable for selecting the current best, inserting it in the next population and then for each other element in the vector it chooses the best fitted element between 15 elements of the gene stream probably (70%) mix with another one in the next generation. `recalculate_fitness` recalculates the fitness for each `Route`.

-The Gene implementation has the fields `cities: Vec<City>, distance: f64, fitness: f64`, where `cities` is the `Gene` itself, `distance` is total distance between each consecutive node of `City` in `cities`, in latitude/longitude (did not convert to km). `fitness` is the value to be compared when looking for the best.
+The Route implementation has the fields `cities: Vec<City>, distance: f64, fitness: f64`, where `cities` is the `Route` itself, `distance` is total distance between each consecutive node of `City` in `cities`, in latitude/longitude (did not convert to km). `fitness` is the value to be compared when looking for the best.

 `City` is basically a wrapper of the CSV line content, this is why `#[allow(non_snake_case)]` was used, so I could easily match the CSV headers with my struct.
 The total `distance` implementation is a trait `Distance` implemented for `Vec<City>`, it sums the distance of each pair of cities: